memgraph/docs/docs/reference-guide/deployment/kubernetes.md

 If you need Memgraph as a part of your **Kubernetes** cluster, you can use the below **Helm Chart** for a simple setup.

-Due to the nature of different use-cases and deployments setups via Kubernetes you can use this as base and modify it to your needs.
+Due to the nature of different use cases and deployment setups via Kubernetes, you can use this as the base and modify it to your needs.

-Memgraph is at it core a database which means you probably wan't to deploy it as a  Kubernetes **StatefulSet** workload.  because it saves data to persistent disk storage.
+Memgraph is a database at its core, so you probably want to deploy it as a  Kubernetes **StatefulSet** workload because it saves data to persistent storage.
 Hence the helm chart below is configured as **StatefulSet** workload.
 Due to the StatefulSet nature of Memgraph, it is also necessary to have a **PersistentVolumeClaims** for the storage of the data directory(/var/lib/memgraph).
 This enables the data to be persisted even if the pod is restarted or deleted.

-It is not necessary to use the **StatefulSet** workload, if you are not concerned with persisting data or you may have a static datasets.
-Stateful applications are also more complex to setup and maintain, due to the nature of handling storage information and security.
+It is unnecessary to use the **StatefulSet** workload, if you are not concerned with persisting data or may have a static dataset.
+Stateful applications are also more complex to setup and maintain due to the nature of handling storage information and security.

 The given helm chart is configured to use the latest **MemgraphDB** docker image from [Docker Hub](https://hub.docker.com/r/memgraph/memgraph).